joes-esolangs/cassette/README.md

 # cassette
- a new revolutionary highlevel and readable tape language (unlike brainf)
+ a new revolutionary highlevel and readable tape language (unlike brainf), written entirely in prolog
 # examples

 reversing a tape: